Skip to main content

 Automation emails follow the same principle: unsubscribe links are tied to real subscribers.
 To test them:

-3. Verify the Functionality: Check the email to ensure the link redirects correctly.
+3. Verify the functionality: Check the automation email received to ensure the link redirects correctly.

 By following the steps and best practices outlined here, you can ensure your unsubscribe links function correctly and provide a seamless experience for your subscribers.